-At the beginning of 2016 I took the decision to enter the world of stock photography, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability would allow.
-After doing quite a bit of research I eventually opted for two agencies, Shutterstock and iStock by Getty, on both of these I now have fair sized portfolios which are steadily growing.
+At the beginning of 2016 I took the decision to enter the world of stock photography, my thoughts at the time were that as there are no rules on how much you contribute it meant I could do as much, or as little as my disability, I have spondylosis and osteoarthritis, would allow.
+After doing quite a bit of research I eventually opted for four agencies with the main two being iStock by Getty and Alamy.
 Photographs from these portfolios have been used by the BBC, Daily Mirror online, Secret Escapes, Camping and Caravan Club, Kinder Chocolate and numerous internet based companies.
-I’ve now been a stock photographer for three years and once again photography is as much a part of my pain management strategy as my medication.

 The tripod problem was more difficult to resolve, in the end I have had to go with travel tripods which are lighter than their full size cousins but unfortunately not as stable.To try and add some stability I always carry a small empty bag which I can fill with whatever is available and hang on the bottom of the centre column.